1922 Bodmin by-election: Campaign

-The Coalition was fighting on its record of having won the war and negotiated the peace and was relying on appeals to the electorate of being allowed to get on with the task of steering the country through the difficult domestic and international waters currently flowing around the British ship of state.
-Sir Austen Chamberlain in a letter to General Poole asked for the support of the electors for the giving of peace to Ireland and the restoration of that economic and financial stability necessary for good trade and prosperity.
-Poole was supported by almost all the local press except the previously pro-Coalition Western Morning News which had supported Foot due to the Coalition government's "reckless expenditure".
+The Coalition campaigned on its record of winning the war and negotiating the peace, appealing to the electorate for a mandate continue steering the country through difficult domestic and international challenges.
+Sir Austen Chamberlain, in a letter to General Poole, asked for the support of the electors for the giving of peace to Ireland and the restoration of that economic and financial stability necessary for good trade and prosperity.
+Poole was supported by almost all the local press except the previously pro-Coalition Western Morning News, which had supported Foot due to the Coalition government's "reckless expenditure."

 For the Independent Liberals, Foot attacked the government's record in waste and inefficiency.
-He said that the electorate had recognised the 1918 general election as a fraud and resented having been tricked by 'delusive promises' and 'crooked politics'.
+He said that the electorate had recognized the 1918 general election as a fraud and resented having been tricked by 'delusive promises' and 'crooked politics'.
 As well as being endorsed by the Western Morning News, Foot gained the formal support of the constituency Labour Party and was supported by Arthur Quiller-Couch, who served as one of his nominators.

 The campaign also took on a distinctly Cornish aspect: there was significant local disillusion over the perceived failure of the government to support the Cornish tin mining industry after the war.
-An election song at the time had the lines "The Coalition would not help the miners poor", being sung to the tune of Trelawny.
+An election song at the time had the lines "The Coalition would not help the miners poor", sung to the tune of Trelawny.